snok/container-retention-policy/README.md

 * **Required**: `No`
 * **Default**: `false`

-Prints output showing imaages which would be deleted but does not actually delete any images.
+Prints output showing images which would be deleted but does not actually delete any images.

 # Outputs